-Jennie Peek-Dunstone joined the BlueFlower Fund in 2011.
+Jennie Peek-Dunstone joined the BlueFlower Fund in 2011 and currently operates her own consulting business, Alpine Public Affairs.
 She is a past Executive Director of the Colorado Democratic Party and the Democratic Senate Campaign Fund.
-Jennie is a Colorado native, growing up in Greeley.
-Jennie currently lives in Evergreen with her husband and two dogs.
+Jennie is a Colorado native and grew up in Greeley.
+She currently lives in Evergreen with her husband, Adam, and two dogs.

 Ethnie Treick joined the BlueFlower Fund board in 2011.
 She works with Colorado elected officals, their staff and state agencies to help shape energy policy on behalf of Xcel Energy.
 Previously, Ethnie worked as a reporter, in media relations, and in the offices of Gov. Jim Doyle and Sen. Tom Daschle.
-She lives with her husband and son in Aurora.
+She lives with her husband and two sons in Longmont.